sebastianpinosanchez/slate/source/index.html.md

 }
 ```

-this end point calculates the fee given the characteristics of a Service
+This endpoint calculates the fee given the characteristics of a Service

 ### HTTP Request